Down Payment Assistance

 Down Payment Assistance (DPA) may be available from MSHDA to help you purchase your home.
 It is a second mortgage that must be used in conjunction with MSHDA's MI First Home or MSHDA's MI Next Home first mortgage.
 This program is for low- to moderate-income homebuyers, depending on the home location and your family size.
 The program includes a homebuyer education class that will give you valuable information as you take that first step toward homeownership.

-Contact a participating MI First Home Lender or MI Next Home Lender to learn more.
+Contact a participating MI First Home or MI Next Home Experienced Loan Officer to learn more.

 Find a Housing Educator near you.

 - Available with MSHDA's FHA or Rural Development first mortgages

 - Funds may be used for down payment, closing costs, prepaid/escrow expenses and a home inspection performed by a qualified home inspector

 - Zero-interest, non-amortizing loan with no monthly payments

 - The loan is due upon sale or transfer of the property or if the first mortgage is refinanced or paid in full

 - Maximum Down Payment Assistance is $7,500 (or up to 4% maximum with the MI Next Home program)

 - A minimum credit score of 640 is required or 660 for multiple-section manufactured homes permanently affixed to a foundation, built after June 14, 1976 and taxed as real estate (not located in a rent/lease community)